linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Statement Analysis/Financial Ratio Analysis.md

 \begin{array}{l} \text {R e t u r n o n a s s e t s} = \frac {\mathbb {S} 1 , 2 0 0 , 0 0 0}{\mathbb {S} 1 1 , 0 0 0 , 0 0 0} \\ = 0.1091 \text {or} 10.91 \% \\ \end{array}
 $$

 Thus, without taking into consideration how assets are financed, the return on assets for Fictitious is  $18\%$ .
 Taking into consideration how assets are financed, the return on assets is  $11\%$ .
-The difference is due to Fictitious financing part of its total assets with debt, incurring interest of \ $400,000 in the current year; hence, the return-on-assets ratio excludes taxes of \$ 400,000 in the current year from earnings in the numerator.
+The difference is due to Fictitious financing part of its total assets with debt, incurring interest of \$400,000 in the current year; hence, the return-on-assets ratio excludes taxes of \$ 400,000 in the current year from earnings in the numerator.

-If we look at Fictitious's liabilities and equities, we see that the assets are financed in part by liabilities ( $1 million short term,$ 4 million long term) and in part by equity ($800,000 preferred stock, $5.2 million common stock).
+If we look at Fictitious's liabilities and equities, we see that the assets are financed in part by liabilities ( \$1 million short term,\$ 4 million long term) and in part by equity (\$800,000 preferred stock, \$5.2 million common stock).
 Investors may not be interested in the return the firm gets from its total investment (debt plus equity), but rather shareholders are interested in the return the firm can generate on their investment.
 The return on equity is the ratio of the net income shareholders receive to their equity in the stock:

 Return on equity